hhru/frontik/docs/postprocessing.md

 ![Postprocessing](/docs/postprocessing.png)

-__Early postprocessors__ are called just after all requests are done (the main AsyncGroup is finished).
+__Postprocessors__ are called just after all requests are done (the main AsyncGroup is finished).
 They are ideal for general checks that can immediately interrupt request handling (for example make redirect or throw HTTPError).

 __Template postprocessors__ could be used for modifying the response text after the actual templating.